From BR Bullpen

 At age 40, Fernández had his worst year, producing at a .240/.305/.280 clip.
 Reduced to 39 games in 2007, he bounced back, batting .341/.393/.423 while serving as a player-coach.
 He was hired as the team's manager for 2008, replacing Marco Antonio Vazquez.
 In his first season at the helm, he piloted Mexico City to their 15th LMB title.
 He guided Mexico City to the best regular season record in 2009 but was fired when the team fell in the playoffs.
 He managed the Tabasco Olmecas for part of 2010 then took the job as skipper of the Veracruz Rojos Aguilas for 2011.

 Overall, Fernández finished his career with a batting line of .313/~.401/.406 with 1,378 walks, 2,648 hits, 478 stolen bases and 1,836 runs.
 He was 4th all-time in hits behind Jesus Sommers, Nelson Barrera and Hector Espino, led all-time in runs and was possibly second to Ronnie Camacho in walks.
 He was second in steals, only 12 behind Antonio Briones.
+He was elected to Mexico's Hall of Fame in 2014, in a class with Fernando Valenzuela, Ricardo Sáenz and Cuauhtémoc Rodríguez.

 Year-By-Year Minor League Managerial Record